 - Finally, add in the vanilla and room temperature sour cream and beat until just incorporated.

 - Pour the cheesecake mixture into the crust and even out the top.
 Bake in the pre-heated oven.
 Check after 50 minutes.
 The top should no longer be glossy and the center should still be jiggly.

 - Turn off the oven and crack the door.
 Let the cheesecake sit in the oven for 30 minutes.
 Remove the cheesecake from the oven run a sharp paring knife between the cheesecake and the pan (this is to ensure the cake doesn't stick.
 Do not remove the springform).
 Let sit on the counter for 1 hour.

-- Cover loosely with plastic wrap and refrigerate for at least 8 hours.
+- Cover loosely with plastic wrap or aluminum foil and refrigerate for at least 8 hours.

 - Remove the springform pan sides, decorate the top, and serve.
 Makes 12 slices.

-- VERY IMPORTANT: The most important thing you should know when it comes to making cheesecake is that all of your ingredients should be at room temperature.
+- Very important: The most important thing you should know when it comes to making a traditional cheesecake is that all of your ingredients should be at room temperature.
 Anything that is refrigerated should be left out for at least 2 hours, preferably 4.
 That means eggs, sour cream, and cream cheese.
 Submerging your eggs in warm water will help speed up the process of bringing the ingredients to room temperature, as will unwrapping and chopping your cream cheese into smaller pieces.

 - This is a good reference for freezing a whole cheesecake

 - To freeze individual slices, simply slice the pieces of cheesecake and place them on individual pieces of plastic wrap.
 Wrap them tight, place in a freezer bag or bowl, and store them in the freezer for up to 2 weeks.
 Any longer than 2 weeks and they will lose quality.

 Nutrition is provided as a courtesy only.
 Please re-calculate on your own with the ingredients and amounts you used for the most accurate data.